Tesena-smart-testing/playwright-js-template-project/README.md

 You have to start Mochajs programatically - so we created [runner file](test\runners\mochaRunner.js), which is then executed by `npm script`.
 You can of course play with this and by parametrization do the adjusting for your real world needs.

-#### Screenshots
+#### takeScreenshots

-Currently there is a method implemented, which saves full page screenshot, if test fail.
-Since we are reporting only to the console now, we are just storing the screenshots to `./screenshots` directory.
+Currently there is a method implemented, which saves full page takeScreenshot, if test fail.
+Since we are reporting only to the console now, we are just storing the takeScreenshots to `./takeScreenshots` directory.

 You can see, how that works, since one test from spec `homepage.test.js` is set to fail.